jasmangle/jaswebsite/blurbs/_posts/2025-06-21-graduation/2025-06-21-graduation.md

 <img class="blurb-img" src="jasmine-soda-277.webp" alt="Picture of the Soda 277 lab focused on a whiteboard that says 'Jasmine was here' followed by a heart.">

-One thing I absolutely do not regret was my decision to become a teaching assistant throughout my years at Berkeley.
+One thing I absolutely do not regret was my decision to become a teaching assistant.
 My personal interests lean heavily towards low-level software and hardware design, thus I really enjoyed taking CS 61C (machine structures).
 I started teaching CS 61C as an academic intern in Spring 2023, then progressed to tutor the following semester, then a TA for two semesters afterwards.
 After I had taken the tapeout and bringup courses, I became a teaching assistant for the following class tapeout project in Spring 2025.

 I would have started teaching other classes earlier, but due to some self-esteem issues early on, I worried that I was just not qualified to teach in any capacity.
 This was absolutely unjustified, however, and honestly teaching was one of the best things I had done.